Home » Technology » What is the Definition of a Finished Basement?

 Partially Finished Basements

-• A partially finished basement falls somewhere in between, offering a combination of finished and unfinished spaces.
+• A partially finished basement falls somewhere in between, combining finished and unfinished spaces.

-• You might have finished walls but an unfinished floor, or the space may be divided into areas that are livable and areas that are used for storage.
+• You might have finished walls, but an unfinished floor or the space may be divided into livable areas and used for storage.

 Finishing your basement is a big decision, and there are several factors you need to consider before starting your basement finishing project.